-Don’t take too long though, because there are still a few things you’ll need to do in order to ensure your Iowa LLC maintains good standing with the Secretary of State.
+Don’t take too long though, because you’ll still need to do a few things in order to ensure your Iowa LLC maintains good standing with the Secretary of State.

 Your LLC in Iowa isn’t under any legal obligation from the Iowa Secretary of State or any other regulations to adopt an operating agreement, but it’s still in the best interest of your LLC to do so.